-Ensure all existing training records for new starters are sent to the AGS Health & Safety Dept.
+Ensure all new personnel have the relevant CSCS card and relevant training for their job role.
+Where necessary approve additional training and ensure training records for new starters are sent to the Health & Safety Dept.

 Ensure welfare arrangements are in place prior to works starting and maintained for the duration of the contract.